ByteriX/ImageLinter/README.md

   - heic
   - WebP
 ```
 **vectorExtensions** - array of extensions of images files who contains vector type of pictures.
 This files will processining linter as resource.
 Default contains pdf, svg.
+You can use any values, for example:
 ```yaml
 vectorExtensions:
   - svg